TOUR the RANCH

 Help preserve farmland and farming know-how, to treat farm workers with respect, sustain the land for future generations, and pass on our knowledge of sustainable farming practices.

 Mike and Cindy Ridenour are chemists turned ranchers.
 You never really take the chemist out of the lab, so we are constantly learning new ideas, and teaching what we know to others.
-Mary is currently a student at University of Wyoming, and we are excited to watch her expand her horizons (the picture of the water-melon chowing Mary is old but priceless).
+Mary is currently a student at Texas A&M, and we are excited to watch her expand her horizons (the picture of the water-melon chowing Mary is old but priceless).